rishilpatel157/unwavering-reward-5755/README.md

 7. Access the application in your web browser at `http://localhost:3000`.

-To create documentation for a travel website, you should consider including the following sections:

 1. Introduction:
    - Overview of the travel website and its purpose.